Taegen Burns: Career

 Burns was then cast as Ashley in The Gateway starring Shea Whigham and Olivia Munn.
 Her most well known role so far in her career is as Maya Kasper in The Mighty Ducks: Game Changers.

+In 2024, Burns landed the role of Maddie Wise in the INSP drama, Blue Ridge.
+After the show was a big success and made the top 10 most streamed shows on Amazon Prime, it was renewed for a second season.
+Burns returned to the show as Maddie in 2026.